mjemnawaz/unity-tetris/README.md

-# Tetris Game in Unity
+# Tetris Game

+Developed using Unity.
+Personal Project.
 Game mechanics are complete.
-Point system is not in place, neither is the level system.
+There is no point or level system.

-Personal project for getting familiar with Unity.